dianamoreira/thefuck/ArchSW-docs/REPORT.md

 ![ProcessDiagram](/ArchSW-docs/Diagrams/process.png)

 The behavior of _**The Fuck**_ is intuitive, and is described as follows.
-It detects a broken command and in whatever shell you are in (as long as it supports alias), a rule is matched, and then some command options are displayed to the user.
-The user only has to pick whichever it fits what he wants and there it is, the command is fixed.
+It detects a broken command, regardless of the shell in which it's being executed, and matches it with a set of rules.
+Then, several corrected commands are displayed to the user, allowing for the user to pick the one that translates his immediate request.

-In more detail, the alias is loaded (it can be _fuck_ or it can be whatever the user wants), and then, whenever there is a broken command (invalid command), the user has the option of not doing anything about it, and try again, or it can type _fuck_  (or, as mentioned before, any other alias picked by the user), and the available options will be displayed to the user.
-The user can either pick one, or discard them.
-If he chooses to accept any of the commands, the command will be executed and he will be back in the shell prompt.
-If he doesn't accept any of the options displayed, nothing will happen and he will be back in the shell prompt.
+In more detail, after the alias of _the fuck_ is loaded, if there is an invalid command, the user can call `fuck` (by default).
+This will provide the available suggestions, corresponding to possible corrections for the (broken) input command.
+Then, the user can either pick one of them, or cancel.
+If the user selects one of the provided options, it will be executed according to the underlying Shell running in the user's environment.
+If he doesn't accept any of the options displayed, nothing will happen, and he will be redirected to the original shell prompt.

 Furthermore, _**The Fuck**_ allows for user-specific configurations.
 This is made available using **settings.py**, which defines the list of enabled rules and other slight tweaks on the application functionality (such as disabling of colored output, or confirmation requirement for command executions).